MadBomber/sqa/docs/file_formats.md

 ```

 **Notes:**
-- Data is automatically fetched from Alpha Vantage or Yahoo Finance on first load
+- Data is automatically fetched from FMP (default), with Yahoo Finance fallback, on first load
 - Updates are appended and deduplicated using `concat_and_deduplicate!`
 - Use `adj_close_price` for calculations that need to account for corporate actions